-Accounting for 40 percent of all Scion sales since the company’s inception, the 2014 tC coupe has triumphantly flourished where others have failed.
-By offering an enticing combination of price, styling, cutting edge entertainment features and a wide range of custom add-ons, Scion’s tC has won a loyal following that's less concerned with speed and power than they are with fun and functionality.
+The Scion tC is one of the brand's most successful models, accounting for 40 percent of all Scion sales since the company's inception.
+Credit a combination of price, styling, entertainment features, plus a wide range of custom add-ons for the Scion tC’s loyal following that's less concerned with speed and power than with fun and functionality.

-The 2014 Scion tC carries great youth-appeal cred with standard equipment that includes 18-inch wheels and the impressive Pioneer sound system.
-That sound system includes a new 6.1-inch LCD touch screen and HD Radio capability, and you can connect your phone to it as long as you’re running Bluetooth 2.0 or higher.
-There are two microphones in the ceiling-light array to help facilitate use of the hands-free phone option.
-Toyota’s Star Safety System is also standard and features eight airbags and traction and stability control along with active front headrests.
+Even with its sub-$20,000 base price, the 2015 Scion tC comes nicely equipped.
+Its street cred includes 18-inch wheels and an impressive Pioneer sound system with a 6.1-inch LCD touch screen and HD Radio capability.
+Bluetooth is also standard, as are air conditioning, a leather-trimmed steering wheel with audio controls and automatic headlights.
+Toyota's Star Safety System is also standard and features eight airbags and traction and stability control along with active front headrests.

 BESPOKE PREMIUM AUDIO

-Offered as an enhancement to the standard touch-screen radio, the BeSpoke audio system includes full navigation as well as the Aha smartphone app service that allows access to 30,000 free radio stations including Scion’s own station featuring 17 separate music channels.
+Scion offers a BeSpoke audio system as an enhancement to the standard touch-screen radio.
+It adds full navigation to the system, as well as the Aha smartphone app service that allows access to 30,000 free radio stations including Scion's own station featuring 17 separate music channels.